Ballynure Old Boys F.C.

 Ballynure Old Boys Football Club, also known as Ballynure O.B., is an intermediate-level football club playing in the Premier division of the Ballymena & Provincial League in Northern Ireland.
 The club was founded in 1969.
 As well as the 1st team, the club also has 2nd team playing in the Junior Division 2 of the league.
 The club is based in Ballynure, County Antrim, but plays its home matches at Mossley Park, Carnmoney.

+Nigerian former Benfica striker Kevin Amuneke notably had a brief, incredibly successful spell at the club.